Starting a welding business or any other business, can be tough.

 Starting a Welding Business/Equipment

-Bare bones, you need a good Tig Machine
+Equipment: Bare bones, you need a good Tig Machine like a good used miller syncrowave 250

 For a great Tig Welder, my advice would be shop Ebay for a good used Miller Syncrowave 250.
 If you can snag one for around 1500 bucks that has a water cooler, torch, and all the other stuff like ground clamp etc., you will be doing great.
 I had a Syncrowave that I bought new and sold after 5 years of use for pretty close to what I paid.
 I believe they are the best value out there and one of the best tig/stick welders made.